waledroid/IBVS-Eye-In-Hand-SImulation/version1/visual_servoing/scripts/viso_readme.md

-"viso.py" integrates computer vision, MoveIt (a motion planning framework for ROS), and robot control.

  **Initialization:**
    - It initializes a ROS node named "viso" and sets up publishers and subscribers for image processing (`image_sub`), receiving movement instructions (`target_sub`), and sending movement commands (`movement_pub`).